-- (a) In addition to the Regular and Life membership classes established in Bylaw 4.2, the Board of Directors establishes an Introductory (Affiliate) class of membership.
+- (a) In addition to the Regular and Life membership classes established in Bylaw 4.2, the Board of Directors establishes (i) an Introductory (Affiliate) class of membership and (ii) an Action class of membership.
+The Regular and Life membership classes are referred to collectively throughout these Standing Rules and in other Sierra Club documents as voting members or the voting membership classes.
 Regular and Introductory (Affiliate) classes are further categorized as Standard, Supporting, Contributing, Student, Senior (60 years or older), or Limited Income.
-Each of the three membership classes may also be further categorized as a joint membership for two persons residing at the same address. - (b) The dues for each class and category of membership shall be set by the Board annually in adopting the Sierra Club operating budget or more frequently by separate resolution. - (c) A person qualifies to become a Life Member upon written application and payment of the dues set for the Life membership class.
+The Action class of membership is referred to throughout these Standing Rules as Action Member(s).
+Each of the voting membership and Introductory classes may also be further categorized as a joint membership for two persons residing at the same address. - (b) The dues for each class and category of membership shall be set by the Board annually in adopting the Sierra Club operating budget or more frequently by separate resolution; provided, however, that no dues shall be required as a condition of affiliation with the Club as an Action Member. - (c) A person qualifies to become a Life Member upon written application and payment of the dues set for the Life membership class.
 A person qualifies to become a Regular Member upon written application, payment of the prescribed dues, and demonstration of an interest in advancing the purposes of Sierra Club by having been affiliated with Sierra Club as an Introductory (Affiliate) Member. - (d) An Introductory (Affiliate) Member shall have all the rights, privileges, preferences, restrictions and conditions of Sierra Club membership under its articles, bylaws, standing rules, and policies, except that Introductory (Affiliate) Members shall not be entitled to vote on Sierra Club matters put to the national vote of members.
 An Introductory (Affiliate) Member is not a "member" of Sierra Club as defined in the Corporation Law section 5056.
-Once Sierra Club has accepted an Introductory (Affiliate) Member's renewal of Sierra Club membership, that person shall become a Regular Member. - (e) Subsections (c) and (d) of this Standing Rule shall be effective for all persons who join Sierra Club after February 1, 2006.
+Once Sierra Club has accepted an Introductory (Affiliate) Member's renewal of Sierra Club membership, that person shall become a Regular Member.

+(e) Subsections (c) and (d) of this Standing Rule shall be effective for all persons who join Sierra Club after February 1, 2006.